julielinx/julielinx.github.io/_posts/2020-04-17-20_sklearn_pipeline.md

 #### Selecting numeric vs categorical columns

-The way I select columns by type (ie: categorical, numeric, object, etc) with pandas is to use the `.select_dtypes` method.
+The way I select columns by type (i.e.: categorical, numeric, object, etc) with pandas is to use the `.select_dtypes` method.
 This has worked well in the past.
 It allows for inclusion or exclusion of column types.

 Scikit-Learn's `compose` module has a function called `make_column_selector`.
 This option is even more flexible than `.select_dtypes`.
 It does inclusion/exclusion of column types just like `.select_dtypes` and also allows for the specification of a [regex](https://en.wikipedia.org/wiki/Regular_expression) pattern.
 I can see this being useful in a situation in which a group of features is named something similar (ex: `word_count_all`, `word_count_vowels`, `word_count_consonants`, etc) and I want to apply a transformation to that similarly named group.